AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.6.md

 You can now capture the active camera or viewport and save frames to disk in the OpenEXR file format.
 The new Capture Frames tool also supports capturing frames on a test engine.
 For more information, see ~{ Capture Frames Tool }~.

+### Open SDK for engine plug-ins (alpha)

+You can now write plug-ins for the Stingray engine in C without needing source code access!
+This greatly improves the ability for all customers to extend Stingray.
+You can hook the runtime engine in to other third-party libraries and middleware SDKs, support your own custom data types, write your own gameplay code in C, and more.

+For details on getting started, see the [Stingray SDK Help](http://www.autodesk.com/stingray-help?contextId=SDK_HOME).

 ### Improved Stingray and Beast lightmap baker options

 The revamped Stingray and the Beast lightmap bakers now reflect more meaningful baker settings.
 See ~{ About baking with the Stingray baker }~ and ~{ About baking with Beast }~ for the updated options.